nationalarchives/tdr-design-documentation/README.md

 #### MVP design decisions:
 Upload:
 - The user needs to be able to resume a transfer
+- 'Service Agreements' is now called 'Transfer Agreement' (agreed with Nicki) For the questions, we will use more direct,  plain language e.g. The records are all in English.
 - Both bulk upload and the ability to select individual files is a requirement

 Processing: